Popular Questions About The Tummy Tuck Procedure

 How many sizes depends on your size when you had the procedure and how your body adapts afterward.

-Most women can lose two or three sizes after a tummy tuck, but some patients can lose more.
-If you had a lot of loose skin, it’s possible to lose four pant sizes or more.
+Most women can lose two or three sizes after a tummy tuck surgery, but some patients can lose more.
+If you had a lot of excess skin, it’s possible to lose four pant sizes or more.

 Why Do I Still Have a Large Stomach After A Tummy Tuck?